 HE PPDU post FEC padding and packet extension

-An HE STA with dot11PPEThresholdsRequired set to false may set the PPE Thresholds Present subfield in HE Capabilities elements that it transmits to 0.
+An HE STA with dot11PPEThresholdsRequired set to false may include the PPE Thresholds field in HE Capabilities elements that it transmits.

-An HE STA with dot11PPEThresholdsRequired set to true shall set the PPE Thresholds Present subfield in HE Capabilities elements that it transmits to 1.
+An HE STA with dot11PPEThresholdsRequired set to true shall include the PPE Thresholds field in HE Capabilities elements that it transmits.

-A STA that sets the PPE Thresholds Present subfield to 0 and the Nominal Packet Padding subfield to 0 in HE Capabilities elements that it transmits has as a nominal packet padding of 0 µs for all constellations, NSS and RU allocations that it supports.
+A STA that does not include the PPE Threshold field in the HE Capabilities element indicates its required nominal packet padding for all constellations, NSS and RU sizes using the Nominal Packet Padding field in the HE PHY Capabilities Information field in the HE Capabilities element.

-A STA that sets the PPE Thresholds Present subfield to 0 and the Nominal Packet Padding subfield to 1 in the HE Capabilities elements that it transmits has a nominal packet padding of 8 µs for all constellations, NSS and RU allocations that it supports.
+A STA that includes the PPE Thresholds field in the HE Capabilities element, indicates its required nominal packet padding for constellations, NSS and RU sizes that it supports in the PPE Threshold field.

-A STA that sets the PPE Thresholds Present subfield to 0 and the Nominal Packet Padding subfield to 2 in the HE Capabilities elements that it transmits has nominal packet padding of 16 µs for all constellations, NSS and RU allocations that it supports.
+A STA that transmits an HE SU PPDU, HE ER SU PPDU or HE MU PPDU addressed to a recipient STA shall set the TXVECTOR parameter NOMINAL_PACKET_PADDING to the recipient STA’s required nominal packet padding for the constellation, NSS and RU size used for that recipient STA.

-A STA that sets the PPE Thresholds Present subfield to 1 in the HE Capabilities elements that it transmits shall indicate its nominal packet padding per constellation, NSS and RU allocation by setting the subfields of the PPE Thresholds field according to 9.4.2.242 (HE Capabilities element) and using the corresponding values from dot11PPEThresholdsMappingTable.
+A STA that includes the PPE Thresholds field in the HE Capabilities elements that it transmits indicates a nominal packet padding per constellation, NSS and RU size in the PPE Thresholds field.
+A STA that indicates nominal packet padding using the PPE Thresholds field shall indicate a nominal packet padding value for all contealltions, NSS and RU sizes it supports.

 After receiving the PPE Thresholds field from a second STA, the first STA uses the combination of the PPET8 NSTSn RUb subfield and PPET16 NSTSn RUb subfield values to determine the nominal packet padding for HE PPDUs that are transmitted to the second STA using NSTS = n and an RU allocation corresponding to RU Allocation Index b, for each value of NSTS and RU specified by the field.
 The nominal packet padding is used in computing the PE field duration (see 27.3.12 (Packet extension)).